Drishti2996/LocationTracker/README.md

 # LocationTracker
-Below is the link for the demo of location tracker application. https://drive.google.com/file/d/1AcSrPtEnAFIkegPBjQHpWdKCdbq3oHpY/view?usp=sharing
+Link for the demo of location tracker application: https://drive.google.com/file/d/1AcSrPtEnAFIkegPBjQHpWdKCdbq3oHpY/view?usp=sharing

 "Location Tracker" is an app which tracks users location every 30 seconds or when user moves 200mts.